Mercari’s Shintaro Yamada discusses what makes a truly strong organization and person

 I think a lot of our members joined the company because our idea resonated with them.
-They liked the idea of building a universal human activity, sharing and recycling, into an Internet service.
+They liked the idea of building a universal human activity—sharing and recycling—into an internet service.

 As our company expands, so does our responsibility to society

-I realized that we can’t keep on being so aggressive, we can’t keep pushing forward without thinking.
+I realized that we can’t keep on being so aggressive.
+We can’t keep pushing forward without thinking.
 Not if we want to keep growing.

-Confidence gained from D&I
+Clear impact from D&I